wevansprojects/ShellSetup/README.md

 especially if you would like to carry out a project like this with your own custom settings.

-ZShell Setup: https://christitus.com/zsh/ - An Excellent Tuitorial on setting up ZSH from Scratch Vim Plug: https://github.com/junegunn/vim-plug - By far the easiest Vim Plugin Manager Vim NerdTree: https://github.com/preservim/nerdtree - Easy to use file viewer menu for Vim Vim NerdTree Syntax Highlighting: https://github.com/tiagofumo/vim-nerdtree-syntax-highlight Vim Airline: https://github.com/vim-airline/vim-airline - A status window for Vim Vim Airline Themes: https://github.com/vim-airline/vim-airline-themes - Vim Airline Themes Vim Ale: https://github.com/dense-analysis/ale - With this we can check code for syntax errors
+ZShell Setup: https://christitus.com/zsh/ - An Excellent Tuitorial on setting up ZSH from Scratch <br>
+Vim Plug: https://github.com/junegunn/vim-plug - By far the easiest Vim Plugin Manager <br>
+Vim Dev Icons: https://github.com/ryanoasis/vim-devicons - Adds Icons to Nerd Tree Vim NerdTree: https://github.com/preservim/nerdtree - Easy to use file viewer menu for Vim <br>
+Vim NerdTree Syntax Highlighting: https://github.com/tiagofumo/vim-nerdtree-syntax-highlight - spice up you're Nerd Tree <br>
+Vim Airline: https://github.com/vim-airline/vim-airline - A status window for Vim <br>
+Vim Airline Themes: https://github.com/vim-airline/vim-airline-themes - Vim Airline Themes <br>
+Vim Ale: https://github.com/dense-analysis/ale - With this we can check code for syntax errors <br>

 Disclaimer: It goes without saying this is my own custom setup.
 Use this repo at you're own risk I take no responsibility for any loss of data or corrupt configuration.
 Always backup before you run the scripts supplied.